RBC ION Visa Review

 • Free 3-month DashPass subscription

 The other benefit of being a cardholder is getting a 3-month complimentary DashDash Pass subscription.
-With DashPass, you get unlimited deliveries with $0 delivery fees on qualifying orders of $15 or more with DoorDash as long as you pay with your RBC ION Visa card.
+With DashPass, you get unlimited deliveries with $0 delivery fees on qualifying orders of $15 or more with DoorDash, as long as you pay with your RBC ION Visa card.

-• Purchase security
+• Purchase security – Up to 90 days

-• Extended warranty
+• Extended warranty – Up to one additional year

 Purchase security covers purchases charged to your card from loss, theft, and damage for 90 days.
-While no one wants to damage or loss their new purchases, having purchase security gives you an extra layer of protection.
+While no one wants to damage or lose their new purchases, having purchase security gives you an extra layer of protection.

 As for the extended warranty insurance, when you charge your purchases to your RBC ION Visa card, the manufacturer’s warranty is doubled, up to one additional year, to a maximum of five years.